-8 of the Best Military Movies to Watch on Remembrance Day
+7 Powerful Movies to Watch on Remembrance Day

 Saving Private Ryan (1998)

-When Steven Spielberg's masterpiece first premiered, the veterans who actually stormed the beach on D-Day said the movie got it right.
+When this Steven Spielberg masterpiece first premiered, the veterans who actually stormed the beach on D-Day said the movie got it right.
 Spielberg recreated the World War II beach battle so realistically that watching the movie was like living through history as it happened, giving civilians a small taste of what war is really like.
 The filmmakers aimed to reproduce historic details with painstaking accuracy right down to the tanks and weapons.
-Tom Hanks portrays Captain Miller, an English teacher by trade who's tasked with finding and returning the last surviving Ryan brother home to his mom.
-After gut-wrenching battles, Miller tells Matt Damon (as Private Ryan) to "earn this."
-It's a message for us all.
+Tom Hanks portrays Captain Miller, an English teacher by trade who’s tasked with finding and returning the last surviving Ryan brother home to his mom.
+After gut-wrenching battles, Miller tells Matt Damon (as Private Ryan) to “earn this.”
+It’s a message for us all.

 The Hurt Locker (2009)

-Kathryn Bigelow was the first and only woman to win an Oscar for Best Director.
+Kathryn Bigelow was the first woman to win an Oscar for Best Director.
 Her Iraq war thriller, The Hurt Locker, also took the prize for Best Picture.
 The Hurt Locker gives a searing look at the lives of soldiers sent in to dispose of bombs and booby traps in Baghdad.
-Jeremy Renner's performance personifies "grace under pressure."
+Jeremy Renner’s performance personifies “grace under pressure.”
 He gives the impossibly tense ticking bomb scenes a human centre.
 In all, The Hurt Locker depicts the psychological costs of war as it repeatedly jolts the audience with tense explosions.

-George C. Scott's opening monologue as General Patton, delivered in front of an enormous American flag, remains one of the most iconic images in film.
+George C. Scott’s opening monologue as General Patton, delivered in front of an enormous American flag, remains one of the most iconic images in film.
 Scott won the Best Actor Oscar for his riveting portrayal of the notorious general, but famously refused to accept the award.
-His performance is noted for capturing Patton's passion and aggression.
-The opening speech, both rousing and controversial, suggests the difficult stakes faced in battle and the grit of America's fighting spirit.
+His performance is noted for capturing Patton’s passion and aggression.
+The opening speech, both rousing and controversial, suggests the difficult stakes faced in battle and the grit of fighting spirit.
 Both flawed and heroic, Patton epitomized the heart of war, and showed it was just as brave to fight as it was to be speak your mind unabashedly.